Finland Metro Station Cleaner Jobs for Foreigners | Salary €2,400 Monthly

 Salary, Benefits

-Cleaners in Finland can expect:
+Cleaners in Finland can expect the following:

 • Monthly salary: €1,800–€2,400, depending on hours and overtime